jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/klipper/external/macros.md

 ## External Macros

-These macros are available in the Mainsail/Fluidd interface and generally serve as a wrapper around the internal macros.
+These macros are available in the Mainsail/Fluidd interface and generally serve as a wrapper around the internal commands.

 In a default installation, these macros are available in the `~/printer_data/config/AFC/macros/AFC_macros.cfg` file.